 Advanced Placement Examination and International Baccalaureate Credits

-A student entering Grinnell will be granted four credits for Advanced Placement (AP) examinations of the College Board upon presentation of a score of 3 (or higher) [calculus (BC)], 4 (or higher) [art, biology, calculus (AB), chemistry, classics, computer science (A), economics, English language/composition & literature/composition, environmental science, French, German, government, history, music, physics (B or C), psychology, Spanish, and statistics].
+A student entering Grinnell will be granted four credits for Advanced Placement (AP) examinations of the College board upon presentation of a score of 3 (or higher) [calculus (BC)], 4 (or higher) [art, biology, calculus (AB), chemistry, Chinese, computer science (A), economics, English language/composition & literature/composition, environmental science, French, German, history, Japanese, Latin literature, music, physics (B or C), political science (American or comparative), psychology, Spanish, and statistics.